← All varieties

 Fruit

-Size and Form: Below medium size; roundish oblate in shape.
+Size and Form: Below medium in size, roundish oblate in form.

 Calyx: Large.